diegofps/mell/docs/hands_on/migrations.md

 As you can see, we have extended the original metadata with the missing information we wanted.
 However, there are many ways you can extend the metadata.
 These are a few ideas to keep your mind open:

 * These are not any random information, but information that can be derived from the original metadata.
 Never forget that it is much more convenient to do it here than doing inferences inside the template files;
-* Another use for logic scripts is to validate the metadata.
+* Another use for migration scripts is to validate the metadata.
 We could check for inconsistencies, print warnings, errors, or abort the program in such cases;
-* There is no limit to what you will run inside a logic script and how you will extend the metadata.
+* There is no limit to what you will run inside a migration script and how you will extend the metadata.
 For instance, you could use a Large Language Model to convert a metadata with use cases into a metadata with specific instructions to build a system.
 Or you could apply a genetic algorithm to optimize a hardware specification before saving its output;
 * The specification doesn't always need to be inside the metadata.
 You could have a filepath in the metadata referencing a binary file that you read with a library and save something in the metadata.
 For instance.